Skip to contents

 The first five arguments are mandatory.

 • formula accepts a formula object in R. Its format follows lme4 package.
-As there are two types of effects: fixed effects and random effects, we use the following format to specify both of them:
+As there are three types of effects: GLSW effects, fixed effects and SLR effects, we use the following format to specify both of them:

 • data accepts a data.frame or a sf object in R. All variables specified in formula are extracted from data.